nuna123/inception/srcs/requirements/wordpress/WP-PHP_info.md

 	so WP doesn't create the wp-config file (which doesn't actually crashes the container, so it doesn't restart) and an error page appears on the website.

+--ig it'd be possible to add an if statement to check if the file was initiated, then exit with 1 if not, which would cause the container to restart and give mariaDB time to initialize. makes more sense than a whole ass healthcheck. huh